pavlo-seimskyi/for-fun-projects-guitars/README.md

 ![image](/images/test1.jpg)

 ## Step 2: Prepare the data
-To Using 150 downloaded images, To prepare images for feeding into the model, we need to resize them first.
+150 images were  downloadeded.
+To prepare images for feeding into the model, we need to resize them first.
 After trying several approaches, `RandomResizedCrop` turned out to work best.
 After resizing the images to 128x128 px format, I also used data augmentation that performs random changes in contrast of the pictures, flipping them horizontally and vertically, and expanding/squishing them.
 All that is fairly easy to perform with fastai.
 This is how one of the data samples looks after augmentation and just before feeding into the model:

 ![image](/images/augmentation.jpg)